embira/gitlab/README.md

 # Usage Manual
-Host by Apache with https://domain/gitlab/
+Host by Apache with https://domain/gitlab/ <br/>Confirmed with GitLab 7.9.x on CentOS 6.x

 [TOC]